The Two Major Style of Consumer 3D Printers

 SLA – LCD Printers

 SLA-LCD printers use an LED array to project light and an LCD screen to mask an “image” onto the build plate.
 This exposes the resin to UV light, hardening it.
-These printers are down to less than half the cost of SLA printers.
+These printers are down to less than half the cost of Laser based SLA printers.
 The edges of the build plates can be a little less precise.
-The LCD screens are not quite as crisp as the laser in the SLA printers.
+The LCD screens are not quite as crisp as a laser.
 For the most part, I doubt this will create any real problems when printing miniatures.
 The SLA-LCD printers have one major advantage, as well.
 It takes as long to expose for 1 item on a print bed, as it does a full print bed.
 So, if you print multiple items at once, you see a speed savings compared to the SLA-LASER printers.
 These printers have a reported layer height of .025 mm to .05 to higher.
 Remember, the more layers you have to print, the longer the print takes.

 This is kind of a weird one.
 So, FDM is considered best for Terrain, and the SLA style printers are considered best for miniatures.

 FDM printers can be tuned to print passable miniatures, but not as high of quality as SLAs can do by default.
 FDM is good for putting down a lot more plastic in a smaller period of time.
 It is also far less expensive when printing larger pieces of terrain.
 That is why FDM is the best for terrain.
 Time and Cost considerations and the build plates allow for larger pieces.